eosnetworkfoundation/grant-framework/applications/oci-transaction-lifecycle.md

 ### Team Experience

-Multiple members of the OCI team have worked on the EOSIO code base.
-Kevin Heifner is one of the top contributors in the EOSIO repo and has worked as a contractor for block.one since 2017.
-The OCI team has been involved in almost all development aspects of the EOSIO code base.
+The OCI team has been involved in almost all development aspects of the EOSIO code base since 2017.
+Multiple members of the OCI team have worked on the EOSIO code base, and Brian Johnson and Kevin Heifner are top contributors to the EOSIO repo.

 ### Team Org Repos